 An intelligent digital service for patients and clinicians improving the care of Parkinson’s disease (PD), as an example of chronic disease.
 The prediction algorithms for the advanced state of PD or cognitive decline are run by the SHCP engine gathering input data from EHR and remote follow-up devices.
 Existing digital tools for PD-patients of partners include a Digital care pathway for Parkinson’s patients by HUS, digital cognitive games by the University of Padova, a camera detection system of motor symptoms and a platform for remote monitors by Neuropath and a medicine dispenser robot by Evondos.
 The data for the engine comes from a patient and is used by a neurologist for adjusting the treatment, care, support and rehabilitation for sustaining functional independence and quality of life.

-Palliative and chronic paediatric service delivery and patient workflow
+Optimisation of paediatric service delivery and patient workflow

-This pilot aims to better deliver pediatric care in two use cases.
 First, the optimisation of pediatric neuro-oncological service delivery, in this case, piloting will be focused on the flow of patients with brain tumours.
 The goal will be, on the one hand, a significant reduction of operational time, while on the other hand, improvement of patient-to-staff ratio, associated clinical operations costs, length of stay and health outcomes.
 Based on IoT sensors and/or Application Programming Interface (API) solutions, real-time data will be gathered from the physical world and sent to the SHCP Engine to reconstruct the current state of the processes, allowing scrutinization of historical data and forecasting elaboration, based on scenarios’ modifications to be done to the original flow of processes.

-In the second use case, the focus will be put on paediatric palliative/chronic care as comprehensive treatment and care aiming to minimize suffering and to improve the quality of life for children facing serious illnesses.
+In the second use case, the focus will be put on paediatric palliative and chronic care as comprehensive treatment and care aiming to minimize suffering and to improve the quality of life for children facing serious illnesses.
 In consequence, the aim will be to improve home care monitoring to ensure end-of-life at home (if possible and desired by family and patient), keeping a close follow-up and monitoring their disease through a home care team, monitoring devices and a Social Robot, which will facilitate communication between patient and care professionals.
 The AI will enhance the way how the patient’s risk is sorted helping the allocation of resources and the advanced detection of unexpected events.